 It’s important you give HMRC all the information they ask for so you don’t end up on the wrong tax code and pay too much or too little tax.

 If you think you’ve paid too much tax

-Depending on your circumstances, you may be able to ask for a refund using a form, or you may need to contact HMRC directly.
+Depending on your circumstances, you might be able to ask for a refund using a form, or you might need to contact HMRC directly.

 Tips and bonuses

 If you get money through your job that’s not part of your usual wages, like an annual bonus or tips from customers, you’ll have to pay tax on it, and usually National Insurance too.

 Your annual bonus, if you get one, is treated as if it’s part of your normal wages.
 You’ll pay tax and National Insurance on it through PAYE, in the usual way.